michaelhuettermann/otello/README.md

 This lab is used as:
 - A community-driven, self-contained starter package for OpenTelemetry with Java for students and beginners.
 - A demo kit based on underlying primitives for interactive meetups and conferences.
-- A sandbox to work on and test modern Java features in conjunction with telemetry.
+- A sandbox to work on and test modern Java features in conjunction with telemetry, on Oracle Cloud.

 ## Introduction
 The Otello project is an ongoing initiative.
 It is rooted on three pillars to specifically show: